pleasurejs/pleasurejs/_books/_js/01_required_parts/JavaScript-&-Big-Words.md

 Enough talk!
 Now lets dive into the world of JavaScript and see how it works.

-Lets create a Hello JavaScript program.
+Lets create a "Hello JavaScript" program.

-Start with the first player, HTML.
-I have created a simple HTML page having no elements on it.
-Its just a blank page.
+We will use Plunker throught this book to write our programs - [Plunker](https://plnkr.co/).
+Launch the above link in the browser and click on Launch the Editor button.

+You will get the default HTML page created by Plunker.
+Just replace the code with below HTML snippet.

 ```html
 <!doctype html>